Learning from the people you most admire

 Step Two: Identify People Who Have Helped to Shape You

-Next, choose between one and three friends, mentors, leaders, or teachers who you have known in real life and who have taught you something important along the way: something that has helped to make you the person you are today.
+Next, choose between one and three friends, mentors, leaders, or teachers who you have known in real life and who have taught you something important along the way: something that has helped to shape the person you are today.

 Again, either write down or discuss with a close friend or partner: